hoplon/hoplon/doc/Getting-Started.md

 must be taken when using HTML syntax that tag names do not contain invalid characters, etc.

-## Reactive Attributes
+## Functional Reactive Programming

 An example of how macros can be used to advantage is the `reactive-attributes` macro that ships with Hoplon.
+The `tailrecursion.hoplon.reactive` library ties FRP data structures from [Javelin](http://github.com/tailrecursion/javelin) to the DOM.
+Consider the following program:

 _src/html/react1.html_